Have you ever wondered how to make taro milk tea from scratch, only using natural ingredients?

 What is taro milk?

-Since taro root contains purple pigments, taro milk has a beautiful light purple color.
-In most cases, this delightful color comes from added colors though.
+Since taro root contains purple pigments, taro milk has a signature pastel purple color.

-Taro is a starchy root vegetable that is often used in Asian cuisine.
+That said, real taro is quite healthy: it’s a starchy root vegetable that is often used in Asian cuisine.

 It has a slightly sweet taste and a nutty flavor that may remain of sweet potatoes but with a more mellow flavor.